 height | integer | Height of the image in pixels. | false | - | true |

-The example above will render the image from the URL that's in the Account's Description field.
-Width will be set to 200px, while height will be adjusted to keep the aspect ratio.
+The example above renders the image from the URL that's in the Account's "Description" field.
+Width is set to 200px, while height is adjusted to keep the aspect ratio.

 ---|---|---|---|---|---|

-Renders different types of codes, like QR Codes, Barcodes, etc., into the document.
+Renders various types of codes such as QR Codes, Barcodes, etc.

 ---|---|---|---|---|---|